-First and foremost, a large thank you to NetGalley, Marcia Clark and Thomas & Mercer for providing me with a copy of this publication, which allows me to provide you with an unbiased review.
+First and foremost, a large thank you to NetGalley, Ward Larsen, and Macmillan Audio for providing me with a copy of this publication, which allows me to provide you with an unbiased review.

 New to the world of Ward Larsen, I was eager to see how this political thriller would sit with me.
 Larsen has a wonderful style of writing and ability to inject political flavouring into the text that left me able to see what was going on, while also witnessing some of the ‘new Cold War’ themes he wishes to put forward.
 The curious reader will surely enjoy the approach and the ease with which the plot develops.
 Ward Larsen is yet another author I need to add to my radar, as this was a wonderful first impression.

 The Ridgeway household has been through a great deal of change over the last number of years.
 Bryce was a long-serving soldier in the Army, making his mark on superiors and earning a number of commendations before he was injured and sent back home.
 Thereafter, he agreed to run for Congress, easily winning a set in the House.
 His wife, Sarah, has always been the dutiful spouse, but secretly has wanted something a lot simpler.
 This is stymied when Bryce foils a terrorist plot at a Republican fundraiser and becomes a household name in an instant.
 Bryce Ridgeway is not only a hero, but may be the GOP’s answer for the upcoming presidential election.
 Bryce is not certain, neither is Sarah, yet both agree to let fate take them where it will.